tekl0015/java-project/README.md

 # java-project
-updatea to see AWS CodeBuild builds automatically.
+updatea to see AWS CodeBuild builds automatically...